-It is your department's responsibility to meet all legal requirements for the content in your website.
-You must comply with relevant laws eg the Copyright Act 1994 and Privacy Act 1993.
+It is the department's responsibility to meet all legal requirements for web content.
+You must comply with relevant laws eg, the Copyright Act 1994 and Privacy Act 1993.
 This includes a range of content - images, student photos and information, music, other media and written content.

 Guidelines for using images and other media